pphq4kampunginggris-pare/absensi-harian-hq4/README.md

             if (dataKegiatan.some(k => k.id === oldRekapVal)) selectRekapFilter.value = oldRekapVal;
         }

-        // Populates the Santri dropdown in the permits tab form function populateIzinSelectors() {
+        function populateIzinSelectors() {
             const selectIzinSantri = document.getElementById('izin-santri-id');
             if (!selectIzinSantri) return;